hasan8130/Facial-Recognition-Attendance-System/README.md

 ## CONCLUSION
-The proposed method uses face detection and face recognition that helps to maintain the automated attendance system.

 Module 1-

 ![image](https://user-images.githubusercontent.com/67535635/169953759-492ed478-6064-47dd-b6c0-77ac65a2cd6a.png)

-The LBPH algorithm can recognize the front face as well as side face with approximate accuracy of 90% This process is able to detect multiple faces with an accuracy of 91.67%.
+The LBPH algorithm can recognize the front face as well as side face with approximate accuracy of 90% .
+This process is able to detect multiple faces with an accuracy of 91.67%.

+Module 2-

-In Module 2 for detection, Paul–Viola Jones algorithm is used and for face recognition Linear Binary Pattern Histogram (LPBH) algorithm is applied.
+For detection, Paul–Viola Jones algorithm is used and for face recognition Linear Binary Pattern Histogram (LPBH) algorithm is applied.
 In the result, the unique ID and name of the student is displayed along with the confidence percentage.
-Confidence percentage represents the distance between the histogram of the stored image and histogram of the real time image and is calculated by using Euclidean distance.
+Confidence percentage represents the distance between the histogram of the stored image and histogram of the real time image , and is calculated by using Euclidean distance.
 Lower is the distance, higher is the recognition rate.

+Modeule 3-
-We tried to explore transfer learning and see the accuracy obtained on using pretrained models in module 3.
-MediaPipe in dlib library was used for face detection and the openCV Face_Recognition library was used for face recognition .It was observed that though the frame rate was considerably less but the accuracy increased immensly.
+I tried to explore transfer learning and see the accuracy obtained on using pretrained models by using MediaPipe in dlib library for face detection and the openCV Face_Recognition library  for face recognition respectively .
+It was observed that though the frame rate was considerably less but the accuracy increased immensely.

 ## FUTURE SCOPE

-To increase the accuracy further we can experiment with other classifiers such as KNN ,SVM apart from the distance classifier used in the project.Further we can also train our model to adjust as per different lightning conditions and detect side faces as well.
+1-To increase the accuracy further of the model trained in module 2 we can experiment with other classifiers such as KNN ,SVM, apart from the distance classifier used in the project.

-The future scope of the project is to integrate the software with the hardware components for example CCTV cameras and better Cam modules through which a monthly list of the defaulter students can be sent to the mentor.
-Additionally, an application can be developed to help students to maintain a track of their attendance which is capable of recognising the identity of each individuals and eventually record down the data into a database system.It can also be used in offices where a large group of employees sit in a hall and their attendance will be marked automatically by capturing a video
+2- Integrate the software with the hardware components using proper camera modules such as ESP32 , and TinyML for model deployment .

+3- For database ,we can use solutions such as Cloud FireStore and other real time databases.
+Additionally, an android application can also be developed .